 The origin is supported by a local foundation and Dokeshi project which provides extra support in the fields, social initiatives such as a dentist program and direct trade with highest payments to farmers in the region.

 Meet your farmers!

-Fermentation : 6 days of fermentation in buckets.
+Fermentation : 7 days in large woden box.

 Make a Donation

 Give Back to farmer is an opportunity to value and recognize the hard work of farming communities.
-This donation will go into a community project co-created with Panan Origin farmers to support a social or environmental cause in the community.
-At the end of each year, we will be meeting the farmers with the total donation collected to decide the project to be funded.
+This donation will go into a community project co-created with Cahabon Origin farmers to support a social or environmental cause in the community.
+At the end of each year, we will be meeting the farmers with the total donation to decide the project to be fund.